hengestone/chirp/doc/index.rst

 * Fast

-  * Up to 150'000 msg/s on a single-connection, in a totally unrealistic test:
+  * Up to 150'000 msg/s on a single-connection, in an unrealistic test:

     * Run on loopback